-Input Features may be any combination of multipatches, polylines, and polygons.
+Input Features parameter value may be any combination of multipatches, polylines, and polygons.
 Polyline and polygon features will only be accepted as 3D layers with base height and extrusion information.

-When an Input Surface is provided, the Virtual Surface options are ignored.
-If no surface is provided and the Virtual Surface Radius is set to 0, a virtual surface whose elevation is slightly less than the lowest Z-value in the input features will be used, and the Virtual Surface Radius will be set to the average of all distance measurements from the observer point to each feature's envelope.
+When an Input Surface parameter value is provided, the Virtual Surface Radius and Virtual Surface Elevation options are ignored.
+If no surface is provided and the Virtual Surface Radius parameter value is set to 0, a virtual surface whose elevation is slightly less than the lowest z-value in the input features will be used, and the virtual surface radius will be set to the average of all distance measurements from the observer point to each feature's envelope.

-If the FULL_DETAIL option is specified for the Feature Level of Detail, then every edge (of triangles or exterior rings) within the feature is considered.
-If the Feature Level of Detail is CONVEX_FOOTPRINT, then the feature's contribution to the skyline is generated by the upper perimeter of the convex polygon representing the convex hull of the footprint (horizontal projection on the XY plane) of the feature, raised to the elevation of the highest vertex within the feature.
-If ENVELOPE is specified, then the contribution to the skyline analysis is generated by the upper horizontal rectangular perimeter of the rectangular solid enveloping the feature (vertical faces perpendicular to the x- and y-axes).
+If the Full Detail option is specified for the Feature Level of Detail parameter, then every edge (of triangles or exterior rings) within the feature is considered.
+If the Feature Level of Detail is Convex Footprint, then the feature's contribution to the skyline is generated by the upper perimeter of the convex polygon representing the convex hull of the footprint (horizontal projection on the XY plane) of the feature, raised to the elevation of the highest vertex within the feature.
+If Envelope is specified, then the contribution to the skyline analysis is generated by the upper horizontal rectangular perimeter of the rectangular solid enveloping the feature (vertical faces perpendicular to the x- and y-axes).

 The tool will not recognize building overhangs, even at full detail.
 The tool behaves as if each nonvertical edge in the feature has a vertical line extending from each end of the edge until the skyline, and everything between those two vertical lines, is obscured by the feature.
 If a building has just a narrow base and tower with a much wider top, the top will cause the skyline to be generated as if a cloth hung down from it.